Micduhh/Senior-Project-Childcare-Application/Contributing.md

 ### The Master Branch
 This is the "final" version of the application.
 This branch should only contain the version of the application that we would give to the client.
-Essentially, this is the "final" version of the application and it is the one branch that shall be strictly guarded.

 # Code Contribution Process
 To contribute to the program, please follow the following steps to insure that the latest changes are pushed up, and ensuring